PIP INSURANCE LITIGATION ATTORNEYS

 Medical Providers: Having Trouble Getting Paid?

 Billing for PIP is complicated, and insurance providers will use every trick they can to find a mistake.
-Whether they alter the coding to pay you less, claimed they never received the bills, or tried some other way to avoid paying you the full amount you are due, you don’t have to stand for it.
+Whether they alter the coding to pay you less, claim they never received the bills, or try some other way to avoid paying you the full amount you are due, you don’t have to stand for it.